 Conduct a Privacy Threshold Analysis in collaboration your agency’s privacy office whenever a design calls for the creation of a new data store (for example, a database).

 Ensure all collections of personally identifiable information (PII) are accompanied by a Privacy Act Notice.
-See, for example, 18F’s Privacy Act Notice for Design Research.
+See, for example, GSA’s Privacy Act Notice for Design Research.